Rehome My Dog, Cat or Other Pet

 Remind yourself that you are this pet's best option for finding a new home.
 You might think shelters or rescue groups would be more adept at placing the pet because we have experience, facilities, screening guidelines, etc. But, an individual, particularly one who knows the animal, can focus all his or her efforts on that pet, provide the most information to prospective adopters, and best determine the appropriateness of a new home.
 Also, any shelter or sanctuary is stressful for an animal.
 The shelter setting, no matter how nice, can bring on stress-related problems.
 Anxiety, aggression, and even illness are common and these natural reactions may make adoption difficult or impossible.

-For more detail about the strategies described above, see the Best Friends manual called "How to Find Homes for Homeless Pets," available for download as a PDF from this website.
+For more detail about the strategies described above, see the Best Friends manual called "Rehoming a Dog or Cat."
 The manual provides simple step-by-step instructions for finding a good new home for a pet.